godspeedsystems/gs-plugins/plugins/express-as-http/README.md

   audience: <#config.audience#> #must be equal to the key aud in your jwt token
   secretOrKey: <#config.secret#>
 ```

+## Accessing User Information
+Once the user has authenticated through Google, GitHub, or LinkedIn, you can access the authenticated user’s information via the req.user object in your godspeed application.

 ## How file upload feature works

 ### Uploading file